 The information must be “original source”.
 That means the whistleblower needs inside information.
 Something already in the public domain or in another court case doesn’t qualify.

 Finally, the whistleblower needs to be the first to file.
 The term “filing” means filing a lawsuit under seal in federal court.
 That requires a lawyer.

 Worried about legal costs?
 The act has an attorney’s fee provision and most lawyers take these cases on a contingent fee basis.

 Of course, there are exceptions to these rules but we urge would-be whistleblowers with information to promptly seek counsel.
 Delaying could mean you do not get an award.

 The Medicare fraud lawyers at MahanyLaw have helped their whistleblower clients collect tens of millions of dollars in rewards.
 We can help you stop the fraud, earn the maximum award possible and protect you against retaliation.

 Need more information?
-Visit our Medicare fraud information page or contact us directly.
+Visit our Medicare fraud information or Florida whistleblower pages or contact us directly.
 All inquiries are protected by the attorney – client privilege and kept confidential.
 To speak with a lawyer, contact attorney Brian Mahany at or by phone at (414) 704-6731 (direct).

 [Author’s Update: November 2017.
 We have deleted reference to the name of the eye care clinic and that of the employees and physicians named in the complaint.
 Court records indicate that the case was dismissed.
 There is no record of any settlement or admission of wrongdoing.
 We are keeping the story posted because it remains instructional on how fraud can occur even when services are provided on a “capitated” or fixed price basis.]